US Nationwide Literary Road Trips

 Our literary-themed nationwide road trips feature maps with layered markers and links to writers’ pages, but, given that most people don’t have the opportunity for nationwide literary journeys, we recommend searching the state pages only for the states you may visit.

 Bad Boys of Books Interactive US Road Trip Map

-These writers attracted attention and gained success by expertly challenging what was popular.
+The writers listed below attracted attention and gained success by challenging what was popular.
 The more we understand the twists and turns of their lives, the more we can appreciate their work and the lessons taught through their words and example.

 Click here for the interactive version featuring names, addresses, routes between stops, and authoradventures.org pages connected to each marker: Bad Boys of Books National Road Trip Map.

 The Bad Boys Road Trip begins in Massachusetts, takes you south to Key West, westward to Los Angeles and continues on to circle the nation, ending in Maine.

 1. Jack Kerouac – Massachusetts The original hipster known as the literary lion of the counter-culture Beat generation.

 2. Henry David Thoreau – Massachusetts The author of Civil Disobedience was imprisoned for refusing to pay his taxes.

 3. Mark Twain – Connecticut His clever wit and edgy perspective changed the way generations of readers thought.